astronomer/docs/astro/deployment-settings.md

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Wake up from Hibernation**.
-3. Select the appropriate option from the dialog: if you need to wake immediately for an indefinite period and ignore any configured schedules, select **Wake until further notice**.
-If you know how long you want the deployment to be awake, select **Wake until set time and date** and specify a time.
-If you want to go back to the normal schedules and remove the override, select **Remove override and return to normal schedule**.
-Once you've made your selection, click **Confirm**.
+3. Select one of the following options for how you want your Deployment to wake up:

+    - **Wake until further notice**: Your Deployment wakes up immediately for an indefinite period and ignores any configured hibernation schedules.
+    - **Wake until set time and date**: Specify a time that the Deployment should go back into hibernation after waking up.
+    - **Remove override and return to normal schedule**: The Deployment returns to following your configured hibernation schedules.

+4. Click **Confirm**.

 ## See also